-Raise your hand if you’re all about stress free wedding planning (my hand is raised!) because let’s be honest.
+Raise your hand if you’re all about stress free wedding planning because let’s be honest.
 Getting engaged is one of THE most exciting times in a girl’s life but the truth is…Wedding planning can quickly become over whelming.

 Don’t worry my friend, I’ve got your back!
 I’ve got 5 SIMPLE steps on how to hire your dream wedding photographer.
 What you are about to embark on is not another, ‘Questions to ask during the photography interview’ that is so commonly seen all over the internet.
 All couples are unique and therefore your wedding photographer interview shouldn’t sound like everyone else’s.
 I’m here today to help you go in with a game plan to get the most out of your time together.